Recognize - Reclaim - Reset: Practical Tools to Tame the Burnout Bitch

 Still Showing Up Mantra

 "I'm still showing up.
 Even when it's hard.
 Even when I'm overwhelmed.
 Even when I'm doubting my impact.
+And that flippin' matters.

 Start with one check-in.